Estelle (musician)

-Estelle Fanta Swaray (born 18 January 1980) is a British rapper, singer, songwriter, actress, and radio presenter from West London.
-She is known for her eclectic mix of various musical genres including R&B, soul, reggae, grime, hip hop, and dance.
-She has collaborated with artists including John Legend, Robin Thicke, Rick Ross, Chris Brown, will.i.am, Kanye West, Pete Rock, David Guetta and Tyler, The Creator.
+Estelle Fanta Swaray (born 18 January 1980), also known mononymously as Estelle, is a British rapper, singer, and songwriter.
+She is known for her eclectic blending of musical genres including R&B, soul, reggae, grime, hip-hop, and dance.
+She has collaborated with prominent American artists including Chris Brown, Kanye West, will.i.am, Nas, Akon, Tyler, the Creator, Robin Thicke, and Rick Ross, among others.

-After signing with V2 Records, Estelle released her debut album The 18th Day (2004), which reached number 35 on the UK Albums Chart.
-Her next album, Shine (2008), which was released through the Atlantic Record Label, charted internationally and helped her significant mainstream success.
-The album included the single "American Boy" featuring West, which reached number 1 in the United Kingdom and earned her several accolades, including a Grammy Award for Best Rap/Sung Collaboration.
-Her last album released with the Atlantic label would be All of Me (2012); the single "Thank You" received a Grammy Award nomination for Best R&B Performance.
+After signing with V2 Records, Estelle released her debut studio album The 18th Day (2004).
+A moderate critical and commercial success, it peaked at number 35 on the UK Albums Chart.
+She then signed with American singer John Legend's Homeschool Records, in a joint venture with Atlantic Records to release her second album, Shine (2008), which effectively tailored to international audiences by entering the US Billboard 200, as well as other worldwide charts.
+It was preceded by the single "American Boy" (featuring Kanye West), which peaked atop the UK Singles Chart, peaked at number nine on the Billboard Hot 100, and won a Grammy Award for Best Rap/Sung Collaboration.
+Her third album, All of Me (2012) solely entered American and Australian charts, and was supported by the single "Thank You"—which received a Grammy Award nomination for Best R&B Performance.
+The album served as her final release on a major label.

-Estelle has provided both the speaking and singing voice for the fictional character Garnet in the animated series Steven Universe (2013–2019), a role she reprised in Steven Universe: The Movie (2019) and Steven Universe Future (2019–2020).
-She made cameo appearances in the films Beyond the Lights (2014) and Girls Trip (2017), and appeared as Linda in the Netflix original film Fatal Affair (2020).
-Estelle hosts and presents her own show called The Estelle Show on Apple Music and has done over 500 episodes.
+Estelle provided both the speaking and singing voice for the character Garnet in the animated series Steven Universe (2013–2019), a role she reprised in Steven Universe: The Movie (2019) and Steven Universe Future (2019–2020).
+She also made cameo appearances in the films Beyond the Lights (2014) and Girls Trip (2017), and appeared as Linda in the Netflix original film Fatal Affair (2020).
+Estelle hosts and presents The Estelle Show on Apple Music, which has run for over 500 episodes.

 Early life

-Estelle Swaray was born and raised in Hammersmith, London, England.
-Her mother's family came from Dakar, Senegal, and her father is from Sierra Leone.
-She was the second born of nine children.
-Estelle's parents were very religious when she was growing up, and secular music was not allowed in the family's home.
-Instead, spiritual music—particularly American gospel—and West African music were what Estelle grew up listening to.
+Swaray was born and raised in Hammersmith, London.
+Her mother's family came from Dakar, Senegal, and her father's family comes from Grenada.
+She is the eldest of nine children.
+Swaray's parents were very religious when she was growing up, and secular music was not allowed in the family's home.
+Instead, spiritual music—particularly American gospel—and West African music were what Swaray grew up listening to.
 However, she would sometimes listen to hip hop when not at home.

 She spent her childhood listening to her parents' reggae records and her aunt's soul collection before discovering hip hop.
 "I got into hip hop from my uncle; he was always playing us Kool G Rap and Big Daddy Kane; he was a bad boy and my mum wasn't really happy that I was hanging out with him".
 By the time she was in her early 20s, she had decided on a music career.
 She used to be a nanny before she began her music career.